aaubs/ds24/content/m4/01_Intro to Deep Learning/4_Group_assignment.md

 title: "Group assignment 1"
 weight: 4
 disableToc: true
-draft: true
+draft: false
 ---

-Using a dataset of your choice from the first semester, build and train an ANN.
-Evaluate.
-Use gradio to build a simple interactive demo (in the notebook).

-# Exercise 1:
+# Portfolio Exercise 1:

 ## Introduction

-## Data: What do I get?

-### Background
+## Task

+* Build, train, and evaluate a neural network with Pytorch.
+* It should have minimum 2 hidden layers
+* Experiment with at least 5 different variations of hyperparameters (n layers / neurons, activation function, epochs, optimizers, learning rate etc.).
+* Use gradio to build a simple interactive demo (in the notebook).

+## Data

+* Self choosen dataset from the M1 module last semester.

-## Tasks
+## Delivery

-### 1.

-### 2.

-Make a little analysis on:
+* Create a github repository
+* Save colab notebook in the github.
+* Provide a readme.md with brief description.
+* Submission can be in groups up to 3.
+* Submit by sending an email with link to repo to Hamid (hamidb@business.aau.dk) with Daniel & Roman in cc. (dsh@..., roman@...)